 To be honest, an aftermarket tubular manifold is more of a Stage 2 tuning mod, and if your budget doesn’t stretch that far, there’s no harm in whipping off your standard item and grinding out any imperfections in the ports.
 De-burring and polishing anything that disturbs the airflow can be a top budget mod, and a couple of hours on the bench could give you the edge.
 Don’t go too mad with the grinder though!
 It’s always best to get professional advice first – it’s easy to go too far!

 As with any kind of tuning, you have to be realistic with the power hike you’re expecting to see.
 In performance terms, an aftermarket exhaust is only as good as the restrictions it removes.
-It’s also good to consider the car you’re modding in the first place – an aftermarket system on a 1-litre Corsa will look and sound amazing, but it doesn’t mean you’ll be beating every Ferrari off the lights.
+It’s also good to consider the car you’re modding in the first place – an aftermarket system might make your Merc sound like an F1 car, but it doesn’t mean you’ll be beating every Ferrari off the lights.

 Finally, there’s only so much an exhaust can do by itself.
 Engine tuning is all about the right mods working in orchestrated harmony – you’ll always benefit from some good induction, and a remap to make the most of the revised setup.